vmstio/vmstio/docus/content/infrastructure/search.md

 This opt-in process can be done in Preferences > [Privacy & Reach](https://vmst.io/settings/privacy) under "Include posts in search results."

 The decision to opt-in or out of this feature does not impact the ability of users to see your posts using a standard hashtag search, or other full text searching where they have previously interacted with your post, as outlined above.
+Your decision also does not impact your ability to perform full text searching for other people's content, or your own.

+Your own data is always available to you regardless of other people's ability to search for it.

 If you opt-in to full indexing and later decide you no longer want to participate, you're free to change this setting.